 Dovima

-Dovima’s early life was not without its struggles.
-Born as Dorothy Virginia Margaret Juba in 1927 in Queens, New York to Polish immigrants.
+Dovima’s early life was not without its struggles. born Dorothy Virginia Margaret Juba in 1927 in Queens, New York, to Polish immigrants.
 Her father was a carpenter who struggled to find a steady, reliable income, while her mother worked as a cleaner.
-Dovima was the eldest of three children with the family living in poverty throughout her childhood.
+Dovima was the eldest of three children, with the family living in poverty throughout her childhood.

 Dovima’s big break into the fashion industry